2022 MLB All-Star Game Starting Rosters to Be Announced Friday Night

-2022 MLB All-Star Game starting rosters to be announced Friday night originally appeared on NBC Sports Chicago
+2022 MLB All-Star Game starting rosters to be announced Friday night originally appeared on NBC Sports Washington

 Friday is the night.